So the statistics are daunting: 1 job for every bazillion applicants.

 Sometimes really feels like it, huh?

 With the competition being what it is, doesn’t it make sense to do a little research and actually apply for jobs you want?
 Seriously, why waste the company’s time (and other candidates’ prospects) by possibly getting to the interview stage for a gig that doesn’t even resonate with you?
-Yeah we all need to make coin, but by looking at your values – the big ones and the minor stuff – it should ultimately affect whom you apply to.
+Yeah, we all need to make money, but by looking at your values – the big ones and the minor stuff – it should ultimately affect to which jobs you apply.

 You can gain valuable clues about a company in surprising ways…

 Does the company recycle?
 Or do they pretend to recycle, yet ultimately throw everything in the regular dumpster out back?
 (Yes there are companies that do this and you would be shocked by who they are).
 Do you even care?
 Well you should, even if you don’t care about being green – because a company that goes to the effort of pretending to recycle, yet doesn’t – is full of shit.
 This company is also habitually wasting time trying to fake people out (Read: Inefficient) and the company obviously doesn’t value your time, either.
 Next!

 Think it doesn’t matter?
 Think again.
 Because if you’re reading this then you aren’t the kind of person who’s going to be content merely scraping by for a paycheck.
 Sorry, Bud – but you’re wired to want to make a difference.
 So do your homework and find out who – and what – is right for you.
 Look at your values and where you can imagine seeing yourself in 5 years; not the cheesy textbook answer you’ve planned for your would-be boss, but the real answer.
 Because believe it or not, it’s not all about the money.
 To ensure long-term happiness and fulfillment in the workplace you’re going to need to feel as if you make a difference and you’ve got a future.
 Go to the effort of learning as best as you can whom you’re hoping to work for.